The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 smallrye.jwt.encrypt.key.location=publicKey.pem

-You can also use MicroProfile ConfigSource to fetch the keys from the external services such as HashiCorp Vault or other secret managers and use smallrye.jwt.sign.key and smallrye.jwt.encrypt.key properties instead:
+Alternatively, you can fetch keys from external services, such as HashiCorp Vault or other secret managers, by using MicroProfile ConfigSource and the smallrye.jwt.sign.key and smallrye.jwt.encrypt.key properties:

 smallrye.jwt.sign.key=${private.key.from.vault}